 I struggled to keep the correct waltz posture and had to keep repeating the Viennese waltz rhythm to myself in my mind: “1-2-3, 4-5-6, waltz-waltz-waltz, waltz-waltz-waltz”.

 After each round, I felt dizzy as well.
 And then my teacher taught me a trick that nobody has ever taught me in the 15 years that I’ve been dancing: when you’re dizzy from turning, all you need to do is turn in the opposite direction.
 And it worked!

-Now, the reason I was dizzy was because I’d only learned the right waltz turn steps during my lesson.
-Once you advance with classes, you also learn the – harder – left turn and from then on you can alternate turns and play with it a bit to prevent yourself from getting dizzy.
+Now, the reason I was dizzy was that I’d only learned the right waltz turn steps during my lesson.
+Once you advance with classes, you also learn the – harder – left turn and from then on you can alternate Waltz turns and play with it a bit to prevent yourself from getting dizzy.

 And you know what?
 I might just take extra waltz lessons and learn how to do the waltz properly.
 I absolutely loved the experience and if I could learn to whirl around the room in one hour, the rest shouldn’t be too hard, right?
 RIGHT? 😉

 Want to learn to waltz in Vienna too?

 A bit of background on the Viennese Waltz

 The Viennese waltz is a ballroom couple dance.
 Most people will relate it to long gowns, stately postures and lots of turns.
 It’s the original waltz form, also known as the fast waltz.
 Viennese waltz history is believed to go back to the 18th century, though its exact origin is unclear.